 David Green joined Visual Terrain in 2011, bringing over 25 years of experience in managing and delivering large and small development projects, including web site producing, creative and technical writing, theme parks, film, television and animation support, software development, information architecture, project management, public relations and photography.

 In 2001, David founded Monteverdi Creative Inc., a media services consultancy specializing in bridging technical and creative endeavors for large-scale multimedia and themed entertainment projects.
 The company quickly established a clientele that includes the Walt Disney Internet Group, the TEA (formerly Themed Entertainment Association), The Hettema Group, Thinkwell Design, Technifex, Dedica Group, SHO Concepts, and Visual Terrain, as well as DIRECTV, Technicolor, SMART Design, Black Light Design, and Moto Design Group.

-An award-winning photographer, David’s work is included in “Allensworth: A Place.
+An award-winning photographer, David's work is included in “Allensworth: A Place.
 A People.
-A Story.” an exhibit in the permanent collection of the California African American Museum.
-He is president of the Santa Clarita Valley Photographers Association, and teaches photography, Photoshop, and creativity workshops at the Santa Clarita Valley Center for Photography.
+A Story.” an exhibit and accompanying catalog in the permanent collection of the California African American Museum.
+He is a former, three-term president of the Santa Clarita Valley Photographers Association, and taught photography, Photoshop, and creativity workshops at the Santa Clarita Valley Center for Photography for several years.

-David is married to Visual Terrain president and CEO Lisa Passamonte Green.
+David is married to Visual Terrain CEO Lisa Passamonte Green.